Bachelor of International Relations with Bachelor of Economics

 Why combine International Relations with Economics?

-The combination contextualises economics within major social and political issues in international relations.
+This combination will help you understand the role of economics within major social and political developments taking place around the world.
 The two areas come together in exciting, diverse and rewarding careers at local and global levels.

 What will you do?

 - Examine how and why the world is changing around us.

 - Explore economic laws and theories at all levels.

 - Build skills in mathematics, statistics and data analysis.

 - Master creative problem-solving, decision-making and communication.

 - Bachelor of Economics